-But an energy-efficient design is also important from the builders’ perspective.
-Without it, a building won’t conform to current trends.
-Learning about energy efficiency makes it possible to keep up with competitors.
-Even more importantly, it is a prerequisite for many types of certification.
+An energy-efficient design is also important from the builders’ perspective.
+Incorporating energy efficiency in commercial buildings and homes allows them to be keep up with current sustainability trends.
+More importantly, this kind of design is a prerequisite for many types of certification.

-All in all, higher energy efficiency is necessary for compliance.
-The requirements become stricter on a yearly basis, so it’s important to keep up with the times.
+All in all, higher energy efficiency in commercial buildings is necessary for compliance.
+The requirements can change or become stricter on a yearly basis, so it is important to keep up with the times.

-As a builder, you have a wide variety of ways to improve energy efficiency.
-Some of the methods are more expensive initially but become cost-effective in the long run.
-Others are cost-savers from the get-go.
+Builders have a wide variety of ways to improve energy efficiency in commercial and residential buildings — some can be initially expensive but are actually cost-effective in the long run, while others are cost-savers from the get-go.

-We should note that it’s important to start planning early.
-Going back to alter construction elements can only increase cost.
-It can also upset your schedule.
+We should note that it is important to start planning early.
+Going back to alter construction elements can only increase cost and upset schedules.

 Method #1: Add Exterior Insulation

 Better insulation is the most obvious way to cut back on energy waste.
 By keeping the building warm in the winter months, you can decrease fossil fuel use.
-But A/C is a significant energy sink too.
+A/Cs are a significant energy sink too.
 Hence, proper insulation is just as important in the summer.

 Before you decide on the best insulation for a building, consider the climate.
 Is keeping heat inside the top priority in your area?
 Or is the building located in a warm region?
-If that’s the case, your main goal would be to keep the walls from transferring heat inside.
+If that is the case, your main goal would be to keep the walls from transferring heat inside.

-There are two major types of insulation you can choose from:
+There are three major types of insulation you can choose from:

-Used mainly in warm regions, this insulation reflects 95% of radiant heat.
-Reflective foil laminates are the top choice here.
-Next to the shiny surface, there is a 25mm gap layer of air.
-This provides extra thermal resistance.
+Reflective Insulation such as reflective foil laminates are mainly used in warm regions.
+This insulation reflects 95% of radiant heat.
+Along with shiny surface, there is a 25mm gap layer of air, providing extra thermal resistance.

 Method #2: Change the Windows

 Having the right windows is a crucial part of energy efficiency.
-They can be responsible for around 40% of heat loss in the winter months.
-In the summer, 87% of heat gain comes through the windows.
+They can be responsible for around 40% of heat loss in the winter months and 87% of heat gain in summer.

-There are a few easy ways to make existing windows more energy-efficient.
-It’s important to get rid of air leaks and weatherstrip the windows.
-With non-operable windows, caulking is an option too.
+There are a few easy ways to make existing windows more energy-efficient such as eliminating air leaks and weatherstripping the windows.
+For non-operable windows, caulking is a great option.

 Changing the window coverings can also make a considerable difference.
-Blinds reduce solar heat gain, especially if they’re white.
+Blinds reduce solar heat gain, especially if they are white.
 Even curtains can help reduce heat transfer.

 When deciding on the best windows, there are a few things to keep in mind:

-Timber windows are well-isolated, but they are not durable enough.
-White aluminium frames are usually the better choice, as they last longer.
-Optionally, louvre windows are useful because they help control air flow.
+Timber windows are well-isolated, but they are not durable enough and white aluminium frames are usually the better choice as they last longer.
+Louvre windows on the other hand are useful in controlling air flow.